Image Quality Assessment Using Machine Learning

 • Reduced-Reference IQA:

 This approach does not require an intact reference image.
-It instead employs an image that features only selected information elements about the standard reference, such as a watermarked version.
+Instead, it employs an image with only selected information elements about the standard reference, such as a watermarked version.
 This reduced information is then used as the comparative standard to decipher the distorted image's quality.

 • Objective Blind IQA, also known as no-reference IQA: